What are local support groups?

 Here's what some of our current Coordinators have to say about running a group:

-"Being a Coordinator for the Hertfordshire local support group means I am liaising with and meeting so many interesting people who are also passionate about holistic therapies and natural wellness.
-It is rewarding helping to source speakers for our meetings and I am looking forward to seeing many attendees at our planned evenings throughout the year."
+"Being a Coordinator for the Hertfordshire local support group means I am liaising with and meeting so many interesting people who are also passionate about holistic therapies.
+It is rewarding helping to source speakers for our meetings and I am looking forward to seeing many attendees at our events throughout the year."

 - Rowenna Clifford, Joint Coordinator, Hertfordshire local support group

-"I am a local Support Group Coordinator as I believe the local support group network provides invaluable support for therapists who often work in isolation.
-The group meetings and contact gives all therapists local to me the opportunity to network, share concerns and successes, and attend interesting talks.
-My support group is a friendly and caring bunch of therapists and I really enjoy sharing with the lovely therapists who attend my group."
+"I am a local support group Coordinator as I believe the local network provides invaluable support for therapists who often work in isolation.
+The group meetings and contact gives all therapists local to me the opportunity to network, share concerns and successes, and attend interesting talks."

 - Carole Roberts, Joint Coordinator,